jiulongzaitian/kubernetes-book/chapter1.md

 maybe lack cni config\(10-calico.conf  calico-kubeconfig\) in /etc/cni/net.d/

-you need copy this two files from kube-master vm install . then ssh to kube-master vm instance, kube-node1 is ready
+you need copy this two files from kube-master vm install . and maybe you need copy /opt/cni/bin/calico-ipam and calico  then ssh to kube-master vm instance, kube-node1 is ready

 ```
 # kubectl get nodes